Author: Lori Jensen, MD

 If you find out you have breast cancer, there are many things you'll need to do next.
 One big choice is deciding where to get your treatment.
 What you might not know is that a whole team of breast cancer experts will work together to look at your situation.
 They'll make a plan just for you, figuring out the best treatments and when to do them to help you get better.

 What is a Pathology Report?

 After you have a test, such as a biopsy or surgery to remove all or part of a tumor, the cells and tissues collected are sent to a pathologist, a doctor who examines the samples under a microscope.
-The pathologist then details his or her findings in a document called a pathology report.
-This report helps your physicians form an accurate diagnosis and develop the best treatment plan for your type and stage of cancer.
+The pathologist then details their findings in a document called a pathology report.
+When an area is biopsied in the breast, the resulting report helps your oncologist form an accurate diagnosis and develop the best treatment plan for your type of breast cancer and stage of cancer.